Voice and Video

 • Early media propagation: When connecting a new PHONE call to an existing call, the destination network might provide in-band tones or announcements that inform the caller of the call progress.
 When using dialog to connect calls, such early media, if any, will be propagated between the participants.

-• Media bypass: When connecting two calls over PHONE/PSTN and if both calls use the same codec, the Infobip platform only handles the signaling part of calls while media (RTP) flows directly between the connected endpoints, which means that media is going over the shortest path between endpoints with minimum latency.
+• Media bypass: When connecting two calls over PHONE/PSTN, and if both calls use the same codec, the Infobip platform handles only the signaling part of calls, whereas media (RTP) flows directly between the connected endpoints.
+This means that media is going over the shortest path between endpoints with minimum latency.
 Note that the RTP flow will be re-captured by the Infobip platform if a recording of the dialog is requested or if actions such as DTMF collection are requested.
 Similarly, if a dialog is being recorded and that recording is stopped, then the Infobip platform will release the RTP media and switch back to media bypass.

 • Answering the inbound call: If your scenario using dialog is about bridging an inbound call to a new outbound call when using dialog, your application does not need to explicitly answer the inbound call, like it would with connect and conferences.
 When using dialog, if the new outbound call is answered, the Infobip platform will automatically answer the inbound call and bridge them together.

-• Actions on call legs: when call legs are joined via a Dialog, it is only possible to play media (audio file or speech synthesis) on the Dialog object itself, and therefore this audio will be heard by the 2 call legs that are part of the dialog.
+• Actions on call legs: When call legs are joined using a Dialog, it is only possible to play media (audio file or speech synthesis) on the Dialog object itself, and therefore this audio will be heard by the two call legs that are part of the dialog.
 With call legs joined over a conference, it is possible to use individual call methods such as playing an audio file or text to speech to a particular call leg in the conference, meaning that only that call leg will hear the playback media.

 Every call has its own unique callId.
 Every Conference or Dialog has its own unique conferenceId or dialogId.
 These identifiers are not interchangeable.